cfccfelipe/Postgresql-Advanced-Onboarding-Kit/docs/quest_0_Logical_Model.md

 Capture the domain logic, entities, and relationships that define the ProjectPulse platform before physical implementation.

 **Approach**
-- Identified core business processes: project tracking, document management, decision logging, and audit history
+- Identified core business processes: project tracking, document management, decision logging
 - Defined entity responsibilities and relationships based on real-world workflows
 - Focused on semantic clarity, modularity, and traceability across all interactions

 **Business Rules Captured**
-- A user can own, update, and audit multiple projects
+- A user can own and update multiple projects
 - Projects can have multiple documents, tags, features, and tech stacks
-- Every document and project change must be traceable via history tables
 - Decisions must be logged with type, author, and timestamp
 - Semantic metadata (tags, features, tech) must be reusable and normalized
 - All entities must support soft deletes and versioning

 **Traceability**
 - Captured in early ER sketches and domain walkthroughs
-- Validated with onboarding scenarios and audit simulations
+- Validated with onboarding scenarios
 - Served as the foundation for normalization and schema generation

 ---